Why choose a humanist wedding ceremony?

-This blog post is a deep dive into what is so great about a humanist wedding ceremony.
+This blog post is a deep dive into what happens at a humanist wedding ceremony.
+You might get asked "Why choose a humanist wedding ceremony?" especially by your family.
 In my humble opinion, even the most traditional of family members can get on board with this alternative wedding choice, once they see it in action.

-Read on to put your mind at rest about whether your family will enjoy your humanist wedding.
+Read on to put your mind at rest about whether your family will enjoy your humanist wedding ceremony.
 You might even get some ammunition for any tricky conversations that do crop up with your loved ones.

 Will my family like our non-traditional wedding?

 Everyone says “it’s your special day” and of course they are right but as you are making choices about the what and the when of your wedding day it’s only natural to think about your friends’ and family’s take on things.
 If you've been wondering "How will my family feel about my non-traditional wedding?" it's probably because you love them and want them to have a great time.

 I could tell you to forget what anyone else thinks, and just focus on you as a couple, but I suspect you already know that.
 Choosing to have an alternative wedding, or even choosing elements which aren't wholly traditional, can make you question yourself.